Turnover support for trading partnerships

 Why did the government introduce the support?

-Coronavirus has had a sudden and substantial impact on many businesses.
-Some businesses have been unable to benefit from the measures that have so far been introduced during the ongoing pandemic, such as support for short-term layoffs and reorientation support.
+The coronavirus has had a sudden and substantial impact on many business owners.
+Some business owners have been unable to benefit from the measures that have so far been introduced during the ongoing pandemic, such as support for short-term layoffs and reorientation support.